 The sepals are not easy to see when the flowers are open.
 At the bud stage, the sepals can be seen and they are pale green and just a few mm's long and hairy.

 Inside/above the petals is a circle of 5 hoods.
 The hoods hold a plentiful supply of nectar which attracts insects.
+Note that green comet milkweed does not have horns, which is unusual!
 These hoods encircle the gynostegium.
 The gynostegium (whitish part in the center) is a column of partially fused stamens and the pistil (male & female parts).

 Now for the female parts: In the gynostegium are 5 receptive stigmatic surfaces that are inside of 5 stigmatic chambers.
-Access to the receptive stigmatic surfaces is through the stigmatic slits.
-So both the pollen grains and the stigmatic surfaces are enclosed in the stigmatic chambers, with access only through the slits!
+Access to the receptive stigmatic surfaces is only through the stigmatic slits.
 Interestingly, each flower has two ovaries.
 Two stigmatic chambers are connected to one ovary and 3 stigmatic chambers are connected to the other ovary.

 Here are some close up of the slit and the corpusculum (dark spot).